Do you know if a DUI is a felony in Arizona or a misdemeanor?

 Felony DUI Arizona: What are the Different Types of DUIs?

 Aside from misdemeanor DUIs, there are various types of felony DUIs where the prosecution can enhance or increase the charges.

-When an officer pulls you over and gives you a sobriety test, you may end up with one of three charges: DUI, Extreme DUI, or Aggravated DUI.
+When an officer pulls you over and gives you a sobriety test, you may end up with one of four charges: DUI, Extreme DUI, Super Extreme DUI, or Aggravated DUI.
 Arizona considers a basic DUI a misdemeanor.
 An Aggravated DUI is also a misdemeanor.
-An Aggravated DUI is a class 4 felony in Arizona.
+An Aggravated DUI is a Class 4 felony in Arizona.

 A DUI occurs when your blood alcohol concentration is above 0.08 percent, or above 0.04 percent if you are in a commercial vehicle.

 The charge becomes an Extreme DUI if your blood alcohol concentration is 0.15 percent or above, or 0.020 or above in a commercial vehicle.
 Again, this is still a misdemeanor in Arizona.

 An Aggravated DUI is a felony in Arizona.
 This will be your charge if you commit a DUI with a revoked, suspended, or canceled license, among other circumstances that we’ll talk about more below.